 We get 1-4 calls every single week (because of a popular YouTube video I did about how Medicare covers cancer) from people looking to leave their Advantage plan for original Medicare with a Medigap policy.
 The Medigap policies like yours DO require underwriting unless there are special circumstances such as being new to Medicare or if someone has been on an Advantage plan for less than 12 months, they have a Trial Right to leave that plan and go back to a Medigap plan with no underwriting.
 Once these people are diagnosed with something serious, they find out how bad their coverage is.

 On almost all Advantage plans, they have to pay the 20% co-pay for chemo and radiation.
-I can tell you from when my son had cancer, he had one drug that he took 3-4 times a month that was over $10,000 per dosage.
-In less than a month, someone could meet their maximum out-of-pocket cost allowed by Medicare of $6,700 in-network ($10,000 out of network).
+I can tell you that when my son had cancer, he had one drug that he took 3-4 times a month that was over $10,000 per dosage.
+In less than a month, someone could meet their maximum out-of-pocket cost allowed by Medicare of $7,550 in-network ($10,000 out-of-network).
 And when a new calendar year rolls around, that out-of-pocket maximum resets.
-We have lots of calls from people who end up paying $13,400 out of pocket in a matter of weeks because of chemotherapy and radiation co-pays.
+We have lots of calls from people who end up paying $15,100 out of pocket in a matter of weeks because of chemotherapy and radiation co-pays.
 One other note about these calls – many have learned that there are many top-tier treatment centers that do not accept ANY Medicare Advantage plans, only original Medicare with a Medicare Supplement like yours.
 These include Mayo Clinic, John Hopkins University, and the M. D. Anderson Cancer Clinic among others.

 In addition to all of that, these folks have to hope and pray that the best oncologists are on their network.
 When a cancer diagnosis comes, you don’t want to have to choose among the doctors that are in your network to see where you can go.
 You want to find the absolute best doctor around and go to them without worrying about if they will take your insurance or not.